midi1996/P50-opencore-hackintosh/README.md

 - [fewtarius](https://github.com/fewtarius) for Clover Laptop Guide and help
 - [Resset](https://github.com/Ressetkk) for help with ACPI trash
 - [Mykola Grymalyuk aka khronokernel (boomer-chan)](https://github.com/khronokernel) for the OC guide and help (and being trash)
+- [1Revenger1](https://github.com/1Revenger1) for the guide and help and VoodooRMI and more
 - [osy86](https://github.com/osy86/) for TB3 debugging and tons of informative writing about thunderbolt
 - [Rehabman](https://github.com/RehabMan/) for the patches and guides and kexts
 - [ReddestDream](https://github.com/reddestdream) for tons of information